Joe Robinson (actor): Film career

-Robinson retired from acting, and lived in Brighton, where he opened a martial arts centre, conducting classes in Wadō-ryū style karate and Judo.
-In March 1998 the 68-year-old Robinson hit the headlines after fighting off a gang of at least eight muggers single-handed when he was attacked after alighting from a bus in Cape Town; the gang struck with baseball bats and knives, but the 6 ft 2 inch-tall Robinson overpowered two with flying kicks, karate-chopped another, and broke the arm of a fourth with a punch- the rest fled.
+In March 1998 the 70-year-old Robinson hit the headlines after fighting off a gang of at least eight muggers single-handed when he was attacked after alighting from a bus in Cape Town; the gang struck with baseball bats and knives, but the 6 ft 2 inch-tall Robinson overpowered two with flying kicks, karate-chopped another, and broke the arm of a fourth with a punch- the rest fled.
 Robinson suffered "only minor cuts and grazes" and continued to enjoy his holiday.

+Personal life

+Robinson's was married twice, and had four children.
+His daughter, Polly Robinson (Hardy-Stewart), has also continued the family's success in martial arts by winning the junior Judo championships in the 1980s.
+His granddaughter Kyra is an IBJIF Brazilian jiu-jitsu champion, and another granddaughter, Phoebe, is a stunt performer.

+Robinson's brother, Doug (1930–2021), was a well-known stunt performer who notably doubled for Telly Savalas and James Coburn.

 Death

-Robinson died at the age of 90 on 3 July 2017, in Brighton, East Sussex.
+Robinson died in Brighton, East Sussex on 3 July 2017, at the age of 90.